thankscitizen/opentdf/examples/abacship-app/README.md

     - Modify `Valid Redirect URLs` property to be: `http://localhost:65432/*`
     - Scroll to the bottom of the page and click `Save`
 - If you see a "Realm does not exist error", trigger an update for keycloak-bootstrap, wait for it to run, then trigger an update for abacship-backend.
 Once the backend is running, click "Reset Game" in both windows, then reselect each player.
-- If keycloak crashes, retrigger keycloak, then retrigger keycloak-boostrap and wait for it to run, then retrigger abacship-backend and wait for it to run.
+- If keycloak crashes, retrigger keycloak, then retrigger keycloak-bootstrap and wait for it to run, then retrigger abacship-backend and wait for it to run.
 Once the backend is running, click "Reset Game" in both windows, then reselect each player.
 - For issues with kind, tilt, or backend services, please see the [troubleshooting section in Quickstart](../../quickstart/README.md#troubleshoot)

 ### Quickstart